mafiu84/milestone-project-2-boats/README.md

 ### Scope

 * For people who are interested in getting to know more about boating I wanted to provide good starting information to read everything about living abroad.
+* For people who want to see how much different range of new boats cost I've provided online configurator/price checker.
 * For people who want to talk with boat builders I wanted to provide possibility to travel with person who will oranise bus travel and meeting with representative of boat building company.
 * For people who want to see marina and talk about mooring costs I wanted to provide possibility to travel with person who will organise bus travel and meeting with representative.
 * For people who are looking for family day out I wanted to provide possibility to travel with guide to show and tell about history of old dock.